jbcodeforce/jbcodeforce.github.io/docs/techno/atlas.md

     * **DataSet** extends Referenceable, represents an type that stores data.
 Expected to have a Schema to define attributes
     * **Process** extends Asset represents any data transformation operation.

-* We can define Classification for defining new type:
+* We can define Classification by defining new type:

 ```json
  {